geoffxiao/CS283/H2/README.txt

 --------------------------------------------------------------------------------------------------
 Testing:

 Problem 1.
+Ran program to confirm output.

 Problem 2.
+Tested on stdin, stdout, and stderr. stdin, stdout, and stderr were file type "other" and read "yes".

 Problem 3.
+Tested with stdin.
+Also tested with commandline arguments for input files.

 Problem 4.
+Compared program behavior with bash tee command.
 Tested by comparing with results of Unix tee command.

 All programs, when tested, ran correctly.